open-telemetry/opentelemetry.io/content/en/docs/concepts/distributions.md

 ---

-The OpenTelemetry projects consists of multiple [components](../components) that support multiple [data sources](../data-sources).
+The OpenTelemetry projects consists of multiple [components](../components) that support multiple [signals](../signals).
 The reference implementation of OpenTelemetry is available as:

 - [Language-specific instrumentation libraries](../instrumenting)